rachel-shaw/Receipe-Vault-Repo/README.md

-# Recipe-Vault
+# Recipe-Vault-Repo
- The Recipe Vault, created and displayed in Obsidian, is a well-organized digital collection of hundreds of recipes, designed for seamless viewing on a kitchen monitor.
+ The Recipe Vault, created and displayed in Obsidian, is a well-organized digital collection of hundreds of recipes, designed for relatively seamless viewing on a kitchen monitor.
 Utilizing Obsidian’s powerful linking, tagging, and visualization capabilities, this system enhances accessibility and efficiency in the kitchen.
+No more spilling ingredients on your favorite paper recipe! (but please keep the wireless keyboard away from your working area)

 ![](https://github.com/rachel-shaw/Receipe-Vault-Repo/blob/main/Images/recipebook.png)